Ryan Bennett: Swansea City

 Bennett joined Swansea City on a permanent deal on 16 October 2020.

 Despite initially being a first team regular with Swansea, by March 2022, Bennett had fallen out of favour at Swansea, his manager Russell Martin announced that consistency of other players and the loan signing of Finley Burns from Manchester City had pushed him down the pecking order.

 On 1 September 2022, Bennett was released by mutual consent.

 On 23 September 2022, Grimsby Town boss Paul Hurst said he would not rule out Bennett re-joining the club after he had begun training with the club again following his release by Swansea.

 Cambridge United

 On 6 January 2023, Bennett signed a six-month contract with EFL League One club Cambridge United.
 He was voted as Cambridge's Player of the Month for March 2023.

 At the end of the 2022–23 season, Cambridge announced that they had offered Bennett a new contract for the 2023–2024 season.

 Amid speculation of a return to Grimsby Town following news that he had recently taken up residence in the local area, a transfer never materialised and on 3 July, Cambridge announced they had reached an agreement for Bennett to sign a new one-year deal.

 On 1 May 2024, Cambridge announced the player would be released at the end of his contract.

-In an interview with the Pink Un, Bennet said he is "done with playing" and outlined his ambitions to be a sporting director.
+In an interview with the Pink Un, Bennett said he is "done with playing" and outlined his ambitions to be a sporting director.